-Ainala’s paintings are a form of visual fun, a jungle of symbols, figures and elements.
+Ainala’s paintings are a jungle of symbols, figures and elements.
 It is impossible to get a coherent impression of a painting all in one go, as more new details are constantly emerging.
-She is intrigued by the idea of convolutedness – of how things can be viewed from many different angles, instead of acceding to the pressure to package and squeeze them into some easily understandable form.
+The artist is intrigued by the idea of convolutedness – of how things can be viewed from many different angles, instead of acceding to the pressure to package and squeeze them into some easily understandable form.
 For Ainala, painting is a source for joy, and way to make sense of the chaotic world we live in.
 She says: “painting is pretty hard, but life is harder”.